top of page

 The Constituent Assembly

-The Constituent Assembly of India was established in 1946 under the terms of the Cabinet Mission Plan, which set out a framework for transferring power from British rule.
+The Constituent Assembly of India was established in 1946 under the terms of the Cabinet Mission Plan, which set out a framework for the transfer of power from British rule.
 Its members were indirectly elected by provincial legislatures, with seats allocated by community and region.
-The Assembly first met in December 1946, even before independence, and continued its work through the upheaval of Partition in 1947.
+The Assembly first met in December 1946, before independence, and continued its work through the upheaval of Partition in 1947.
 Under the presidency of Rajendra Prasad, it spent nearly three years drafting the Constitution.
-One of its most consequential decisions came early: to adopt universal adult franchise for all citizens over the age of 21.
-This choice immediately expanded the electorate to over 170 million people and committed the future state to organizing elections on a scale never before attempted.
+Among its most significant decisions was the adoption of universal adult franchise for all citizens over the age of 21.
+This decision tremendously enlarged the prospective electorate of the new nation, committing the newly independent India to mounting democratic elections of a scale never before seen.

 The Election Commission